-When you have finished making your selections, click the Review Enrollment button.
+Step 8 - When you are ready to enroll, click the Review Enrollment button.
 The Review screen will return with a summary of all your Benefit selections.
-If you are not satisfied with your selection you can click on the Previous Step button to continue modifying your plans.
+If you are not satisfied with your selections you can click on the PREVIOUS button to continue modifying your plans.
+Once you are satisfied with the selections, click Review Enrollment and then click on Save.

-NOTE - DO NOT CLICK Submit Final Selections on the Review Enrollment page UNTIL you have finished making all your selections of you click Submit Final Selections, this will finalize your enrollment and you will NOT be able to make any additional changes, even though the enrollment period may still be open.
+NOTE: after you click SAVE you will NOT be able to make any further changes even though the enrollment period may still be open.